Panzer Division Jüterbog

 The Panzer Division Jüterbog was an armoured division of the Wehrmacht during World War II.
 Created on 20 February 1945, it was active for a short period of time.

 History

 The division was created on 20 February 1945 at the Jüterbog training area.
-On February 26, 1945, it was ordered to head to the city of Bautzen to give its elements to the 16th Panzer Division which at that time was no more than a Kampfgruppe (‘’Battle Group’’).
-From 28 February to 5 March 1945, the division was commanded by Generalmajor Dietrich von Müller.
+On 26 February 1945 it was ordered to head to the city of Bautzen to give its elements to the 16th Panzer Division which at that time was no more than a Kampfgruppe (‘’Battle Group’’).
 At the beginning of March 1945 the Jüterbog Division was dissolved.